Table of Contents

 While the automation is paused, you will be able to edit the "time delay" for that email to change when it will be sent once you resume.

 📌 Note: You'll be able to leave an automation paused for 30 days.
-When an automation is paused for longer than 30 days, it is automatically moved to the "Archived" status.
+When an automation is paused for longer than 30 days, it is automatically moved to the "Ended" status.

 Manage access to Workflows